ervc/candy/readme.md

 CANDY contains two submodules, a modified astrochem (Maret & Bergin 2015) directory and the chemdiff directory, where the python wrapper is contained.

+## Installation and Requirements

+Astrochem dependencies are given in the astrochem wiki, while chemdiff dependencies include openmpi and mpi4py.
+Recommended installation is using conda to create a virtual environment with all dependencies.
+A new environment can be created with all needed dependencies with

+	conda create --name candy -c conda-forge sundials python cython numpy matplotlib h5py autoconf automake libtool mpi4py openmpi

+Active the enviornment with

+	conda activate candy

+or

+	source activate candy

+To compile Astrochem run the following commands *from the Astrochem subdirectory*

+	./bootstrap
+	./configure CPPFLAGS="-I$CONDA_PREFIX/include" LDFLAGS="-Wl,-rpath,$CONDA_PREFIX/lib -L/$CONDA_PREFIX/lib"  --prefix=$CONDA_PREFIX
+	make
+	make install

 ## Astrochem

 The astrochem folder is copied from the (astrochem)[https://github.com/smaret/astrochem] github page, complete with documentation and installation instructions.
 Changes have been made within the `src` folder, and Astrochem can be installed as usual.
 If you already have astrochem installed on your machine, you can simply copy the `src` folder from here into your astrochem directory (replacing the default astrochem/src folder), then reinstall as usual.